 4 Steps to Reduce the Impact of the “Great Resignation”

-Categories: Safety, Employees, Coronavirus, Facilities Maintenance
+Tags: Safety, Employees, Coronavirus, General

 Many employees – in fact, over 90% of employees that have worked from home for the past 18 months do not want to return to the office full-time.
 And 69% of employees are considering finding a new job this year, and of those 52% are actively job hunting.